Rani Durgavati History – Information in English

 Death

 When Rani came to know about the invasion, she defended her state as usual.
-This time, she was determined to protect it with all her powers, despite her minister warning her of the mighty Mughal forces.
+She was determined to protect it with all her strength, despite her minister’s warning about the powerful Mughal forces.

 During the battle, Arjun Daswas, her Fauzdar, was killed, and she had to take over and lead the troops.
 The battle got extreme, and both sides lost men.
 Rani reviewed her strategy and suggested they attack the enemy at night.
 However, her lieutenants declined her suggestion.